Catch the Spirit...

 looking at the number of jobs created and sustained.

 The City of Newton is home to several existing industries.
-The oldest of which is celebrating its 100 year anniversary this year.
-Newton has seen industries come and go throughout the years but many have held strong and the City has been successful at filling empty buildings with new producers.
+Newton has seen industries come and go throughout the years but many have held strong, and the City has been successful at filling empty buildings with new producers.
 Several of these industries participated in an interview in conjunction with the development of the City of Newton Industrial Analysis Report in May of 2014.
 Overall, all companies are

 very satisfied with their location and operation in the City of Newton.